Israeli strike on a school in Gaza kills at least 27 people, Palestinian health officials say

 ICC member countries, such as Hungary, are required to arrest suspects facing a warrant if they set foot on their soil, but the court has no way to enforce that and relies on states to comply.
 As Netanyahu arrived in Budapest, Hungary said it will begin the procedure of withdrawing from the ICC.

 Melzer reported from Nahariya, Israel.
-Associated Press writer Fatma Khaled in Cairo contributed to this report.
+Associated Press writer Fatma Khaled in Cairo and Edith M. Lederer at the United Nations contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war